TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Introduction

 \section{Introduction}

-The proliferation of counterfeit claims poses significant societal risks, including mass panic, social destabilization, and even armed conflicts, as exemplified by the COVID-19 infodemic \cite{van2020inoculating, aondover2024propagation}.
-This critical challenge has driven substantial research efforts in automated fact-checking systems, particularly in developing comprehensive benchmark datasets.
-The rapid expansion of open datasets has accelerated advancements in AI-powered verification technologies, especially through large language models (LLMs) \cite{atanasova2024generating,rani2023factify,wang2023explainable,bilal2024generating,kao2024we}.
-Despite these developments, current fact-checking benchmarks exhibit several critical limitations:
+The proliferation of counterfeit claims poses significant social risks, including mass panic, social destabilization, and even armed conflicts, as exemplified by the COVID-19 infodemic \cite{van2020inoculating, aondover2024propagation}.
+This critical challenge has driven substantial research efforts in Automatic Fact-Checking (AFC) systems.
+With the rapid evolution of Large Language Models (LLMs) and Reasoning Language Models (RLMs) \cite{atanasova2024generating,rani2023factify}, generating natural language explanations to enhance the transparency and trustworthiness of AFC has emerged as a research hotspot \cite{wang2023explainable,bilal2024generating,kao2024we}.
+Unlike traditional black-box classifiers, this paradigm not only provides verification labels but also leverages structured reasoning processes as evidence, significantly bolstering user trust in the verification results.

-First, as an emerging subtask in the field of fact-checking, explanation generation plays a pivotal role in enhancing the interpretability of verification results and refining the fact-checking process.
-However, existing benchmarks mostly lack textual explanations, making them inadequate to effectively evaluate the explanation generation performance.
-This limitation not only hinders the comprehensive evaluation of fact-checking but also restricts the improvement of the interpretability.

-Second, with rapidly emerging information, the ability of fact-checking systems to perceive and check hotspot events has become increasingly important.
-However, existing benchmarks mostly focus on creating diverse and challenging samples while neglecting the hotspot characteristics of events.
-This renders them incapable of effectively measuring fact-checking systems' ability to respond to hotspot events.
-Moreover, the absence of Chinese benchmarks also hampers the comprehensive development of AI in the field of fact-checking.

-To that end, we introduce TrendFact, the first hotspot perception fact-checking benchmark in Chinese scenario that incorporates a comprehensive evaluation of fact verification, evidence retrieval, and explanation generation tasks.
-It contains 7,643 samples collected from several trending platforms and existing datasets, as well as an evidence library of over 66,217 entries.
-Each sample in TrendFact consists of attributes including: claim, label, gold evidence, textual explanation, influence score, and four hotspot indicators.
-TrendFact dataset covers five domains such as healthcare and economy, as well as various reasoning types like numerical calculation and logical inference.
-Additionally, we propose two new metrics, ECS (Explanation Consistency Score) and HCPI (Hotspot Claim Perception Index), to support the evaluation of fact-checking systems on explanation generation and hotspot perception capability on TrendFact.

-The construction of TrendFact consists of three components: (1) Data Collection; (2) Data Augmentation; (3) Evidence Library Construction.
-For the data collection, we collect a large-scale real-world fact entries from Weibo, Baidu and DouYin and existing dataset CHEF as initial data.
-For the data augmentation, we conduct two separate augmentation process for the initial data, including rigorous filtering process, claim rewrite, gold evidence retrieval, and textual explanation annotate.
-For the evidence library construction, we combine the gold evidence from dataset and the evidence retrieved from specifically defined process.